iqbalyarkhan/old-website/content/2019-08-11--Bubble-Sort.md

         cout << A[i] << " ";
     }

+    //We start our "out" counter at the end
-    for (int out = A.size() - 1; out > 1; out--){
+    //of the array and keep moving it inward for (int out = A.size() - 1; out > 1; out--){
+        //We take our "in" counter up till
+        //out.
+That is bec
         for (int in = 0; in < out; in++){
             if (A[in] > A[in + 1]){
                 //swap